DIDSR/sfrc/README.rst

                           inside the function partition_read_normalize_n_augment in file mpi_utils.py.
     --multi-patients      if there are multiple-subfolders related to different parents.
     --remove-edge-padding remove patches at the edges of images when mod(img size, patch size) != 0.
-    --apply-hann          apply hanning filter before the frc calculation --frc-threshold       frc threshold to determine correlation cut-off between the 2 methods.
+    --apply-hann          apply hanning filter before the frc calculation.
+    --frc-threshold       frc threshold to determine correlation cut-off between the 2 methods.
 This patch-based FRC analysis is better suited with a constant threshold such as 0.5, 0.75.
 Other common options include half-bit, all, one-bit.
-To add new threshold, look inside function FRC in the file frc_utils.py --inscribed-rings     max frequency at which correlation is calculated is img (or patch) length/2. if false then frc will be calculated upto the corner of the image (or patch).
+To add new threshold, look inside function FRC in the file frc_utils.py.
+    --inscribed-rings     max frequency at which correlation is calculated is img (or patch) length/2. if false then frc will be calculated upto the corner of the image (or patch).
     --anaRing             perimeter of circle based calculation to determine data points in each ring.
 Otherwise no. of pixels in each ring used to determine data points in each ring.
     --rNx RNX             image x-size for raw image as input.
     --rNy RNY             image y-size for raw image as input.
 Default is same dim as rNx --in-dtype            data type of input images.
-It is needed for .raw format imgs.
+It is needed for images with .raw filenames.
 It is also needed to set the maximum intensity value for air thresholding and windowing of patches when saving bounding box-based outputs.
     --save-patched-subplots
                           if you want to save patches with the bounding box and FRC plot results.
     --apply-bm3d          apply image-based mild bm3d smoothing before the frc calculation.
 It decreases the chance of quick FRC